 - Designation Date and Type of Designation

 - Passwords give you access to a variety of applications and services.
-Contact GPO if you are unsure of your passwords.
-More information about passwords can be found in the Passwords Used by Depository Libraries article.
+Contact GPO if you are unsure of your FDLP passwords and accounts.
+More information about passwords can be found in the Passwords and Accounts Used by Depository Libraries article.

 - Your Regional Depository Library

-Update Directory Information & Subscribe to FDLP News
+Update Federal Depository Library Directory Information & Subscribe to FDLP News and Events

-- If you are the newly designated coordinator for your library, update your library’s entry in the FDL Directory.
-As the depository coordinator, you need to keep the directory entry up to date.
-Thus keeping GPO informed.
+- If you are the newly designated coordinator for your library, review your library’s entry in the FDL Directory.
+As the depository coordinator, you need to keep the directory entry up-to-date.

-- Sign up for the News & Events email service, the official FDLP communication channel, or follow its RSS feed.
+- Sign up for the FDLP News & Events email service, the official FDLP communication source, or follow its RSS feed.

 Read Requirements and Guidance